catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

     * - c1a-gpu
       - AMD x86-64
       - Milan
-      - Each vCPU is a thread of a pCPU
+      - vCPU is a pCPU (no threading)
       - pCPU are dedicated to a single VM
       - 1 or more NVIDIA RTX A6000 48GB GPU
     * - c2-gpu
       - Intel x86-64
       - Skylake
-      - Each vCPU is a thread of a pCPU
+      - vCPU is a thread of a pCPU
       - pCPU are shared between VMs
-      - Slice of NVIDIA A100 80GB GPU
+      - Slice of an NVIDIA A100 80GB GPU
+    * - c2a-gpu
+      - AMD x86-64
+      - Milan
+      - vCPU is a pCPU (no threading)
+      - pCPU are dedicated to a single VM
+      - 1 NVIDIA A100 40GB GPU
     * - c3-gpu
       - Intel x86-64
       - Sapphire Rapids
-      - Each vCPU is a thread of a pCPU
+      - vCPU is a thread of a pCPU
       - pCPU are dedicated to a single VM
       - 1 or more NVIDIA L40S 48GB GPU

 It is important to note that your workloads and operating systems using accelerated types must have appropriate drivers and licenses